Becky works as a biological science technician in endangered species conservation and has a passion for biology and wildlife conservation.

 All widow species vary in size and spot patterns.
 However, each one has the hourglass shape on the underside of the abdomen.

 In the wild, once a widow finds a good spot for its web, it generally stays there.
 This means a widow doesn't need much space in captivity.
-In fact, its long front legs makes walking or climbing across any surface quite a clumsy ordeal, so a widow is quite happy in a smaller container as long as there is room for it to build a functional web.
+In fact, its long front legs make walking or climbing across any surface quite a clumsy ordeal, so a widow is quite happy in a smaller container as long as there is room for it to build a functional web.

-These critters do not like being close to the ground and they will attempt to build their web as high up as possible.
+These critters do not like being close to the ground, and they will attempt to build their web as high up as possible.
 It may seem strange at first, but sometimes the best cage is turned upside-down with the lid on the bottom.
-With this sort of setup you’ll be able to open the cage without the disturbing the spider and its web.
+With this sort of setup, you’ll be able to open the cage without the disturbing the spider and its web.

 Aquariums, terrariums, jars, and small display cases all make great enclosures.
 Whatever you choose to use, make sure there is plenty of ventilation.
-Additionally, widows are unable to climb glass and plastic so climbable cage decor must be provided.
+Additionally, widows are unable to climb glass and plastic, so climbable cage decor must be provided.
 Good things to use are sticks, fake silk or live plants, rocks, pieces of egg cartons, paper towel, etc.

-When decorating the enclosure, take care to remember: this is a highly venomous species and you should always be able to see the spider and know its location before opening the cage.
+When decorating the enclosure, take care to remember: This is a highly venomous species and you should always be able to see the spider and know its location before opening the cage.
 Don’t use too much cage decor or the spider will be able to hide too well!

 Most species do fine when kept at room temperature.
 However, some of the more tropical species, such as the red widow (L. bishopi), should be kept warmer at about 75–80 degrees.

 As for lighting, normal ambient room lighting is fine.
 These spiders are nocturnal and generally active at night.
-However, don't keep them in a room which is kept dark all the time as they still require a somewhat natural day/night cycle.
+However, don't keep them in a room that is kept dark all the time as they still require a somewhat natural day/night cycle.

 Prey can be hard to come by when all you do is sit in the same spot and wait for food to walk or fly by.
 The world is a big place, so it’s a very lucky day when a yummy bug finally happens to end up in a spider's web.
 As sit-and-wait predators, widows are adapted to eating less often and can go for weeks at a time without a single meal.

-- Depending on the size of the prey offered, an adult widow only needs to be fed every couple weeks or even once a month.
+Depending on the size of the prey offered, an adult widow only needs to be fed every couple weeks or even once a month.
 Overfeeding can actually be a problem, as a widow will not pass up the chance to eat when given food, and an overfed spider has a higher risk of having its abdomen burst open during a fall or other accident.
 A properly-fed widow will have a round abdomen that isn't shriveled.

 They're also great hunters, so don't be worried if you accidentally miss the web when you toss the prey into the enclosure.
-These spiders are very sensitive to the vibrations a nearby insect makes, and your widow will creep up close to the prey, grab the food with its long front legs, and will hoist it up into the web.
+These spiders are very sensitive to the vibrations a nearby insect makes, and your widow will creep up close to the prey, grab the food with its long front legs, and hoist it up into the web.
 It's an amazing thing to watch!

-Water: A widow gets most of the water it needs from its diet, but it’s still a good idea to provide some moisture by misting one side of the cage or web with a spray bottle once a week or every other week.
+A widow gets most of the water it needs from its diet, but it’s still a good idea to provide some moisture by misting one side of the cage or web with a spray bottle once a week or every other week.
 I personally have seen my black widow drink from a small water droplet.
 Take care and avoid spraying water directly on the spider!
 The more tropical species, such as the red widow (L. bishopi), require higher humidity and may need to be misted more often.